|

 Tensor of fascia lata: muscular membrane that stretches and tightens.

-Sartorius: muscle that pivots the lower leg on the thigh and
+Sartorius: muscle that pivots the lower leg on the thigh and the thigh on the pelvis.

 Straight muscle of thigh: vertical muscle above the knee.